-The non-disclosed text contains information on the means of communication used by law enforcement officers within the operation.
+Commented [WU24]: The non-disclosed text contains Commented (WU24): The non-disclosed text contains information on the means of communication used by law enforcement officers within the operation.
 Its disclosure could lead to possible abusive usage with a view to jeopardize their work and harm the course of future and ongoing operations, ultimately obstructing their purpose to counter and prevent cross-border crime as well as prevent unauthorized border crossings.
-In light of the above, the text is not disclosed pursuant to the exception in the first indent of Article 4(1)(a) of Regulation (EC) No 1049/2001 relating to the protection of the public interest as regards public security.
+In light of the above, the text is not disclosed pursuant to the exception in the first indent of Article 4(1)(a) of Regulation (EC) No 1049/2001 relating to the protection of the public interest as regards public the protection of the public interest as regards public security.